 The try and except statements are the primary tools for handling exceptions.
 Code that is to be tested for a potential exception is placed within the try statement.
 The except statement follows with likely exception error conditions and statements to handle or report the exception.
 The format for the try and except is as follows:

-try: python code here more code except: run this code if there is an exception from above
+run this code if there is

 The except statement allows specific error conditions to be tested so the appropriate code can be used to handle that condition.